amit-konda/LoRaXLovers/README.md

      - **Concise**: Brief and to the point
      - **Detailed**: Comprehensive with explanations
      - **Balanced**: Standard, neutral summary
+   - **Steering Vector KPIs** are calculated to measure:
+     - **Style Adherence**: How well the output matches the intended style
+     - **Content Quality**: How well the content maintains coherence and relevance

 ## Steering Vectors